When is the Chinese New Year?

 |Sauvignon Blanc or Fumé Blanc|

 Perhaps a refreshing, cool beer is your preference to accompany your meal; Tsing Tao is a trendy choice and goes exceptionally well with Chinese cuisine.
 Tsing Tao beer has a well-balanced taste, high-malty flavour and well-hopped.

 - Consider whether the flavours of your wine will clash with the salt and spice ratios in the dishes.

 - Consider changing wines during the meal as most (but not all) Chinese meals are served in order of their complexity of flavours.

 - Dry to sweet Rieslings can match most types of Chinese food—the refreshing fruity taste pairs well with the dishes.

 - Fruit dishes such as bananas, mangoes or peaches generally pair well with Riesling, Pinot Noir or Merlot.

-- No one wine will be able to accommodate the vast range of flavours of Chinese cuisine so trial and error is our best advice.
+- No one wine will accommodate the vast range of Chinese cuisine flavours, so trial and error are our best advice.
 See what works for you and your taste buds.

 - Wine with Chinese food is delicious (we certainly think so).

-We hope you can make great use of our Chinese food and wine suggestions.
-If you have any mouth-watering combinations or pairings you would like to share with us then contact us via Twitter.
-So all that is left to suggest now is, Chinese food anyone?
+If you have any mouth-watering combinations or pairings you would like to share with us, contact us via Twitter.